HasangerGames/suroi-wiki/app/(wiki)/weapons/melee/articles/baseball_bat.md

 - The Baseball Bat was designed by Radians
 - Baseball bats have been used for murder
-- During the early days, players would use scrap wood to create their own baseball bats
+- During the early days, players would use scrap wood to create their baseball bats

 # History